 Arguably one of the most scenic drives in the world, The Sea to Sky Highway starts in Vancouver and winds its way deep into the coastal mountains to Whistler and beyond.
 With mountains on your right and the ocean on your left, the 2-hour drive offers views of glaciers, river valleys, and old-growth rainforests.

-If the weather is nice, stop in Squamish to ride the Sea To Sky Gondola (cable car) up Chief.
+Local Tip: If the weather is nice, stop in Squamish to ride the Sea To Sky Gondola (cable car) up Chief.
 Here you will see epic views of the where the ocean meets the river mouth before the final ascent into the mountains.

 WHERE TO STAY

 Nita Lake Lodge.
 A luxury boutique hotel with lakefront views nestled just outside of Creekside (Whistler’s original village) and walking distance to the chairlifts.
-With free hotel shuttle buses to the main village, you get the best of both worlds, a room with a view off the beaten track and easy access to the action.
+With free hotel shuttle buses to the main village, you get the best of both worlds, a room with a view of the beaten track and easy access to the action.

 WHERE TO EAT